 Seshadri has received numerous awards and accolades for his contributions to the musical world including his nomination as the “Artist of the Month” by the prestigious Sangeeth Research Academy (SRA) in Kolkata (June 2011) and his 2014 honorary award from the Federation of Indian Associations (FIA) for his “incredible contributions, vision, leadership and expertise in the creative field … and as a true pioneer” of music and art.

 Seshadri is also a distinguished composer and educator of Indian Classical Music.
-While his Quartet for a Raga was premiered under the auspices of the Contemporary Music Forum in Washington D.C., his latest “Concerto #1 for Sitar and Chamber Orchestra” received its 2010 world premier in San Diego.
+His Quartet for a Raga was premiered under the auspices of the Contemporary Music Forum in Washington D.C.
+And his “Concerto #1 for Sitar and Chamber Orchestra” received its world premiere in San Diego in 2010.

-As an educator Seshadri heads one of the largest programs of Indian Classical Music in the USA at the University of California, San Diego.
-He has been invited as a distinguished guest faculty member at various conservatories, universities and academies around the world: The Banff Centre in Alberta, Canada, Stanford University, the Yehudi Menuhin School of Music in Bath, U.K., to the Sangeeth Research Academy (SRA) in Kolkata, India.
-In 2009 Seshadri launched Raga : Rasa … Kartik Seshadri’s Center for Indian Classical music and improvisation.
+As an educator, Kartik Seshadri heads one of the largest programs of Indian Classical Music in the US at the University of California, San Diego.
+He has been invited as a distinguished guest faculty member at various conservatories, universities and academies around the world including The Banff Centre in Alberta in Canada, Stanford University, the Yehudi Menuhin School of Music in Bath, U.K., and the Sangeeth Research Academy (SRA) in Kolkata, India.
+In 2009 Seshadri launched Raga : Rasa – Kartik Seshadri’s Center for Indian Classical music and improvisation.